emrainey/hobbies/projects/raytrace/README.md

 ### `medium`

 The material (or lack thereof) in which rays pass.
-The `vaccum` is a medium, as is glass or rubber.
+The `vacuum` is a medium, as is glass or rubber.
 Some mediums are opaque and diffuse while others are shiny.
 The ray trace is started in a medium.
 You could trace from the inside of a non transparent medium, which would be largely pointless.

 Some attributes:

 * Mediums can cause dropoff in the intensity of light due to effects like Beer's Law.
- /// _This emulates haze or a semi-transparent medium_.
+  * _This emulates haze or a semi-transparent medium_.
 * Mediums take volumetric coordinates.
 * Mediums can be _mapped_ to 2D coordinates for flat surfaces (like planes)